Skip to content

 Russia's Central Bank files suit before EU's General Court

-The Central Bank of Russia filed a legal challenge targeting the December 2025 indefinite immobilization regulation.
+Targeting the December 2025 indefinite-immobilisation regulation.
 For analysis of why the case is unlikely to succeed, see Addressing the Objections.

 United States